syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Create-Named-Range-in-Excel.md

 # Create Named Range in Excel

-Users can have a privilege to provide names to a specific cell, a range of cells, function, constant or table.
-Instead of using the cell reference, we can simply use the name assigned to the cell.
-By using names, we can make our formulas much easier to understand and maintain.
+Users can provide names to a specific cell, a range of cells, function, constant, or table.
+Instead of using the cell reference, you can simply use the name assigned to the cell.
+By using names, you can make the formulas much easier to understand and maintain.

 The following code shows how to create named range in Excel with Interop and XlsIO for .NET.